 The tradeoff is that the PAL (and the French SECAM, which has slight differences to PAL but nothing too dramatic) 50 Hz standard has improved color coding and higher resolution, being able to display content at 720×576, an improvement over the 60 Hz NTSC standard’s 640×480 (or roughly 848×480 in 16:9 widescreen mode).

 Video game consoles have traditionally been developed with 60 Hz as the intended refresh rate, and this is where things get a little crummy for PAL users.
-With modern HDTVs and even the 50/60 Hz sets made at the turn of the century, the refresh rates are no longer an issue and everything runs at 60 Hz nowadays.
+With modern HDTVs and even the 50/60 Hz sets manufactured around the turn of the millennium, the refresh rates are no longer an issue and everything runs at 60 Hz nowadays.

 However, we are talking about retro games here, and although it was entirely possible to optimize these old games for the PAL region and have them compare relatively well to their 60 Hz NTSC counterparts even though they’d still run at the lower PAL frame rate… well, the sad truth is that developers rarely bothered to do this while converting their games to the PAL standard.